MaryaSaki/M.SK/README.md

 ### ⚠️ All data identifiers have been anonymized due to privacy policies.
 The datasets themselves are not included.

 ## Project Description
-Modern power grid operators rely on a variety of diagnostic methods—including offline measurements (such as Tan Delta) and online monitoring (such as Partial Discharge)—to assess equipment condition.
-These techniques produce heterogeneous datasets in different formats, making analysis and integration challenging.
+Modern power grid operators rely on a variety of diagnostic methods—including offline measurements (such as Tan Delta) and online monitoring (such as Partial Discharge)—to assess the condition of power equipment.
+These diagnostic processes generate large volumes of heterogeneous data in different formats, making integration and analysis challenging.

 For this project, I received pre-collected diagnostic datasets in CSV format from an industrial partner.
-The datasets were already exported from a relational database where diverse diagnostic measurements had been integrated and modeled.
+These datasets were previously exported from a relational database that modeled and unified various offline and online measurements.

-My role focused on applying machine learning techniques to analyze these datasets and support the condition assessment of energy cables.
+My role focused on applying machine learning techniques to analyze the datasets and support the condition assessment of energy cables.
 This involved:

-- **Preparing and preprocessing the data for machine learning**
+- **Preparing and preprocessing the data for analysis**

-- **Applying clustering to explore underlying structures**
+- **Applying clustering and other unsupervised learning methods to explore natural groupings, patterns, and correlations**

-- **Detecting outliers and handling missing values**
+- **Detecting outliers and identifying potentially erroneous measurements**

+- **Investigating the effect of missing values by simulating missingness in key numeric and correlated features (e.g., with 0.1, 0.2, 0.4 missingness levels) and analyzing the impact on model accuracy**

-- **Using supervised and semi-supervised learning to predict cable conditions**
+- **Using supervised learning to predict equipment condition from fully labeled data**

-- **Generating synthetic data to simulate future health trajectories**
+- **Applying semi-supervised learning to leverage partially labeled datasets for improved generalization**

 ## Machine Learning Applications
 | Technique                       | Purpose                                                                                         |